 Once Jack and Zero moved out of sight, Sally raised a hand to her cheek.
 The spot that had received a kiss still felt warm.
-Or maybe that was her insides, which felt all gooey and melting.
+Or maybe that was her insides.
+Could leaves melt?
 Her knees felt weak.
 Gazing up at the stars, she heaved a sigh that was so deep it almost hurt.
 Eventually, her knees regained their strength and Sally was able to return home.
-Passing Jack's house, her steps slowed and wobbled.
+As she passed Jack's house, her steps slowed and wobbled.

 A trio of musicians, camped outside the gate, watched her with interest.
 "Working on any new songs, Sally?" the sax player asked.

 She stopped and obligingly hummed a melody.
 The corpse band became more animated as they attempted to play it.
-Praising their efforts, she said goodnight and continued on to the observatory.
-Finkelstein's snores could be heard from the entry hall.
-Climbing the stairs to her room, Sally knew she would receive a terrible scold when the doctor awoke, but didn't care.
+After praising their efforts, she said goodnight and continued on to the observatory.
+Dr. Finkelstein's snores could be heard from the entry hall.
+She climbed the stairs to her room, aware that she would receive a terrible scold when the doctor awoke, but unable to care.
 Spending time with Jack was well worth it.